 This example will print less than five: 4.
-When num is compared to the pattern in the first arm, it matches, because some(4) matches some(x).
-Then the match guard checks whether the value in x is less than x is less th
+When num is compared to the pattern in the first arm, it matches, because Some(4) matches Some(x).
+Then the match guard checks whether the value in x is less than 5, and because it is, the first arm is selected.